Leigh Ford, Director

 The School of Communication is dedicated to meeting the personal and professional communication objectives of our students.
 Seven major areas of concentration are available: Communication Studies; Film, Video, and Media Studies; Interpersonal Communication; Journalism; Organizational Communication; Public Relations; and Telecommunications and Information Management.
 These major areas of concentration reflect the primary divisions in the discipline, with required courses to ensure adequate preparation in specific fields.
 The concentration areas and accompanying upper-level requirements provide appropriate guidance to assure that programs of study are academically sound.

 The School also encourages a close relationship between academic classes and extracurricular and co-curricular experiences.
-Students may become involved in a variety of activities, including community service projects, WIDR-FM radio station, video taping of special events, and internships in a variety of organizations.
+Students may become involved in a variety of activities, including community service projects, WIDR-FM radio station, video taping of special events, film-making, and internships in a variety of organizations.
 Academic credit may be earned for significant participation in many of these communication activities.

 - Students must have a grade of “C” or better in any prerequisite before they can enroll in the subsequent course for all prerequisites in the School of Communication.